hashchange/jquery.scrollable/README.md

 You can override the built-in detection of user actions and force your scroll movement to proceed with the `ignoreUser` option: `$elem.scrollTo( 100, { ignoreUser: true } )`.
 And yes, that option name is chosen deliberately to make you cringe when you type it.

 If you need to be more specific, use `ignoreUser: "click"` to ignore clicks and touch only.
 The scroll animation still stops when the user scrolls.
-Alternatively, you can ignore that scrolling, but respond to clicks and touch, with `ignoreUser: "scroll"`.
+Alternatively, you can ignore scrolling, but respond to clicks and touch, with `ignoreUser: "scroll"`.

 It should be said, though, that overriding the user's intent in this way is a bad idea (tm) in almost every case.
 Use `ignoreUser` judiciously.